-An introduction to the psychology of human personality including topics such personality as theories, adjustment, personality description, and assessment.
+introduction to psychology human An the personality including topics such personality theories, adjustment, personality description, assessment.
 PREREQUISITE(S): A grade of C or better in PSYC 102, or consent of department.
 Three hours each week.
-Formerly PY 204.

 PSYC 206 Psychology of Human Sexuality